 HBPH's internal audit function is handled by HSBC's Regional Internal Audit.
 Its role is to help the Board and Senior Management protect the assets, reputation and sustainability of HBPH by providing independent and objective assurance as to whether the design and operational effectiveness of HSBC's framework of risk management, control and governance processes, as designed and represented by management, is adequate.

-The Internal Audit is part of HBPH's Third Line of Defense and sits as a regular attendee in the quarterly Audit Committee meeting where they share their audit plan and most recent audit findings.
-Internal Audit is also invited as a guest in the monthly Risk Management Meeting ("RMM") Committee.
+The Internal Audit is part of HBPH's Third Line of Defense and sits as a regular attendee in the quarterly Audit & Risk Committee meeting where they share their audit plan and most recent audit findings.